 Whatever your reason, a split system air conditioner may not be the most suitable AC system for your home.

-Ducted air conditioning installation offers an alternative – but how does it work?
+Ducted air conditioning Brisbane offers an alternative – but how does it work?
 And what makes it different from split system air conditioning?

 Our air conditioning specialists explain…

 To understand how ducted air conditioning keeps you cool in summer, it’s essential to explain the different components in your typical ducted system, and the roles they play in keeping you cool.

 Just like your split system air conditioner, there are two main parts.

 What role do ducts play in your ducted cooling?

 Like the name suggests, ducted air conditioning delivers cool air through – what else? – ducts.

 These ducts are installed in your ceiling (or floor), delivering cool air from a central unit throughout your home.